-- Consider the overall complexity of the San Diego estate litigation matter.
+- First of all, consider the overall complexity of the San Diego estate litigation matter.
 What is the size of the inheritance that is at stake?
 How many parties involved?

-- Assess the percentage fee that the attorney is proposing.
+- Also, assess the percentage fee that the attorney is proposing.
 Generally, fees in California fall between about 33% and 50% of the total recovery.

-- What is the nature of the dispute?
+- Furthermore ask yourself, what is the nature of the dispute?
 Does the claim involve a will or trust contest, a trustee removal action, or other claims that are typically well suited for contingency cost arrangements?

-- Are you able to receive any of your inheritance prior to having to initiate the filing?
+- Additionally, are you able to receive any of your inheritance prior to having to initiate the filing?

-- Are you able to pay the costs of probate litigation out of your own pocket if necessary?
+- Lastly, are you able to pay the costs of probate litigation out of your own pocket if necessary?

-While it may seem like a difficult choice to determine the best method for paying your legal fees, it is often better than the alternative.
+In conclusion, while it may seem like a difficult choice to determine the best method for paying your legal fees, it is often better than the alternative.
 If you opt to do nothing and fail to pursue your legal rights, you may lose out on a substantial inheritance that could rightfully be yours.
 To learn more about bringing a trust or estate litigation matter in California, contact Scott Grossman, the experienced San Diego probate court litigation attorney at The Grossman Law Firm.
 Call our office today at (888) 443-6590 for a consultation.
+It would be our pleasure to further assist you.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307